Skip to content

 {tags IN ['web', 'api', 'mobile']} // false, does not contain 'mobile'

-The following syntax is retained for historical compatibility and is not recommended for new queries.
-These operators have different semantics on array fields compared to regular fields, which can cause confusion.
+The following syntax is retained for historical compatibility and is not recommended for use in new queries.
+The semantics of these operators on array fields differ from those on ordinary fields and can easily cause confusion.

 {tags = 'web'} // true, because tags contains 'web'